Federal Hall: Use by other government offices

 Ultimately, the government decided to retain ownership of the Subtreasury, using it as storage space for the Assay Office and as office space for other agencies.
 The government also considered moving the Bureau of Internal Revenue to the Subtreasury.
 In October 1924, federal officials announced they would move Prohibition enforcement agents' offices to the Subtreasury building, using the basement vaults to store confiscated alcoholic beverages.
 These plans were canceled the next month because of opposition from patriotic and historical societies.
 In early 1925, the City Club of New York appealed to Treasury Secretary Andrew Mellon to preserve the Subtreasury building.
-U.S. representative Anning Smith Prall proposed a bill that December to allocate $5 million for an expansion of the Subtreasury building.
+U.S. representative Anning Smith Prall proposed a bill that December to allocate $5 million for an expansion of the building.

 A passport office opened on the Pine Street side of the building in March 1925.
 The Subtreasury was also used for events such as a 1926 party to celebrate the dedication of the Bowling Green Community House, as well as Constitution Day celebrations.
 The Brooklyn–Manhattan Transit Corporation (BMT) built its Nassau Street Line under the building in the late 1920s, and the Subtreasury was underpinned during the line's construction.
 The original foundation was only 8 ft deep, so additional supports were installed underneath, descending 30 ft to the bedrock.
-Both houses of Congress passed legislation allowing the BMT line to be built slightly underneath the building.
+Congress passed legislation allowing the BMT line to be built slightly underneath the building.
 A water main under Nassau Street ruptured in October 1931, severely damaging some of the records that were stored in the basement.

 A writer for The New York Times in 1930 characterized the Subtreasury as one of "the big little buildings of Wall Street", along with 23 Wall Street, the New York Stock Exchange Building, and Trinity Church.
 In the early 1930s, the United States Post Office Department proposed replacing the Subtreasury building with a post office, which would be a replica of Federal Hall as it appeared in 1789.
 At the time, the three post-office substations in Lower Manhattan could not adequately accommodate high demand from the surrounding office buildings.
 The department said much of the Subtreasury's space was unused because historical and patriotic societies had objected to most plans for the building.
 The Subtreasury continued to be used as a passport office through the mid-1930s.